 Skip to content.
 Skip to main navigation.

-UTARI’s Robotics Division focuses on a number of robotic applications, including assistive, social and personal, educational, unmanned military, and agricultural robotic applications.
+UTARI’s Automation and Intelligent Systems focuses on a number of robotic applications, including assistive, social and personal, educational, unmanned military, and agricultural robotic applications.

-UTARI's Robotics Division focuses on the development of technologies and the application of those technologies in unmanned systems and assistive robotics.
+UTARI's Automated and Intelligent Systems Division focuses on the development of technologies and the application of those technologies in unmanned systems and assistive robotics.
 Whether it is the improvement of existing devices by adding technologies or the development of new devices, the goal is to offer people smart assistance in the performance of dirty, dull and dangerous tasks.

 The Division's activities reflect UT Arlington's guiding themes by addressing global changes through projects such as UAS/UGV environmental sensing, integrating smart and connected technologies to improve the built and social environment, furthering health innovations with the use of assistive robotics, and by analyzing and applying data from Human Robot Interaction.
 The work performed in the Robotics Division combines the talents and expertise of our full-time researchers, affliliated UTA faculty, and UTA students.
 UTARI helps advance basic research into applied research in order to prepare the technology or product for commercialization, and ultimately into the marketplace.